Data Displays

 Dashboards

-These data have been organized in a way to help identify and acknowledge the life experiences of students of different backgrounds, cultures, and identities, so we can better serve them.
+These data have been organized with the clear goal of identifying and acknowledging the life experiences of students of different backgrounds, cultures, and identities.
+This understanding will enable us to better serve them.
 This data display specifically focuses on those courses that resulted in no credits earned because of the impact this can have on high school graduation.

 Important notes about this data display: